Cold Brew Coffee Benefits That Might Just Make You Try ItCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 So, the bottom line; if you like your coffee strong, black, creamy and ice-cold, nitro could be the way to go for you.

-And New Orleans-style cold brew?
 Well, the same basic steeping process is used as for standard cold brew, but chicory is added to the grounds, giving the finished brew a sweet flavor.
 Milk and sugar or sweetener is added to give the end result a creamy, cold drink complete with a nice strong caffeine hit.

 Now you’re suitably informed, let’s look at what makes cold brew (and its variants) so good.